Alcalá de Henares: History

 The city boundaries have been inhabited since the Chalcolithic phase of the Bronze Age.
 Romans conquered the area in the 1st century BC, and built the town of Complutum near a previous Carpetanian settlement, Iplacea.
 With 10,000 inhabitants, it reached the status of municipium and had its own governing institutions.
 It played an important role, located on the Roman road connecting Emerita Augusta and Caesaraugusta.

-After the downfall of the Roman Empire, under the Visigoths, it declined, although it also became a pilgrimage destination in remembrance of the Saints Justo and Pastor.
+In the late 5th century, Complutum declined.